treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 - What is the purpose of this section/chapter/paragraph?
 - Can I remove these words?
 - Am I repeating myself?
-- Can I replace any of these words to make it simpler, more succinct or more correct?
+- Can I replace any of these words to make it simpler, more succinct, or more correct?
 - Does the text sound good?
 - Are the sentences too short?
 Too long?
 - Is there sufficient variation in the text?
 - Are you [using the character types][types]; commas, ellipses, hyphens, dashes and brackets?

 ## Remove unnecessary words